|

 NOT use the rubber O rings that are inside the

-plastic caps on the pipe fittings.
-Connect the pipes to the units: Apply a few
+caps on the pipe fittings.
+Connect the pipes to the units:

-brass cone and fasten the connection nut carefully at first by hand until tight
+and fasten the connection nut carefully at first by hand until

-and then with 2 spanners that fit correctly until it is tightly fastened.
-The
+tight and then with 2 spanners that fit correctly until it is

 Wrap